tiro-is/spjallromur/README.md

 # Diarization

-For use in diarization we provide a script that converts the corpus to a diarization friendly format.
+For use in diarization we provide a script that converts the corpus to a diarization-friendly format.
 The script `run_diarization_recipe.py` combines the full transcript of the converstations into a combined file both a `JSON` file and `RTTM` file is created.

-The recipe also provides steps to replicate an diraization experiment using the [pyannote](https://github.com/pyannote/pyannote-audio).
+The recipe also provides steps to replicate a diraization experiment using the [pyannote](https://github.com/pyannote/pyannote-audio).
 The results of the experiment are in `results/diarize/diarization_results.md`

 ## Authors